 Different Types of Blackjack

-There are many different types of blackjack to play online and at land-based casinos. check out our guide below which will show you what they are, how they are played and where to play them (if available at an online casino).
+There are many different types of blackjack games to play online and at land-based casinos. check out our guide below which will show you what they are, how they are played and where to play them (if available at an online casino).

 1. Classic Blackjack

-The original game of blackjack also known as traditional blackjack, this is the most common, widely played and popular version of the game.
+The original game types of blackjack games also known as traditional blackjack, this is the most common, widely played and popular version of the game.
 Tise variety of blackjack can be played with between 1 and 4 decks.

 Rules and how to play